UCSD-LabStream/Electrical-Mechanical/README.md

   <img src="images/GDSM.png" alt="GDSM" width="200">
 </p>

-- A gear system that made rotation of the slit mount feasible without complexity.
+- A gear system that made rotation of the slit mount feasible without complexity
+- The smaller gear is driven by a 5V DC stepper motor

 ### Elevation Support System (ESS)
 <p align="center">